mitsuhiko/lucumr/2013/5/25/my-slides-workflow.rst

 separate font for that.
 Sometimes I do slides which have chapter markings, then I pick one for that as well.

-In some rare cases I go crazy with fonts and build slides out of different fonts and put huge words in.
 If there is code on the slides I also pick a monospace font.
 If there are random notes on there I also decide on if I want a separate font for that.
 Sometimes I do slides which have chapter markings, then I pick one for that as well.

 In some rare cases I go crazy with fonts and build chapter slides with different fonts.
 In those cases it's hard to give a general